andreas-zeller/andreas-zeller.github.io/_posts/2021-07-27-Reviewing-across-fields-ICSE-PLDI-CCS.md

 ### CCS: My tool finds more bugs

 But now to CCS.
 Typical Computer Science papers do a fair job in relaying the authors' excitement about their own work; this helps motivating the reader (or reviewer) to actually read it.
-This excitement can go over the top, but is _nothing_ compared to the bragging culture in CCS submissions.
+This excitement can go over the top, but is _nothing_ compared to the bragging culture in "my" CCS submissions.

 In security, vulnerabilities are key.
 If you find a vulnerability, this gives you bragging rights, in particular if it is widespread and exploitable.
 But if your work is about a _system_ to find vulnerabilities, then you as a computing professional "should be transparent and provide full disclosure of all pertinent system capabilities, limitations, and potential problems to the appropriate parties.", as stated in §1.3 of the [ACM Code of Ethics](https://ethics.acm.org/code-of-ethics/).